ollie5549/ACCOUNTANTS-VISION-INTERACTIVE-ALBUM/README.md

 I'd love to hear about your experience with Accountant's Vision.
 Email me at oliverfarrowmusic@gmail.com.

-# How to Run the Project
+# How to Run offline

 The easiest way to get the project up and running is to use Python's built-in web server.

+Download the code

 Open your terminal or command prompt.